Mackinac Straits Raptor Watch

 Their numbers and migration timing provide valuable insights into ecosystem conditions.
 Because of its geography, the Straits is one of the best places in the country for studying raptors in both the spring and fall migration seasons.
 Because of this national significance and the region’s significant visitation by tourists, it is an ideal place to educate the general public about this natural resource.

-Spring Raptor Watch
+Spring Raptor Watch Count Sites

-The secondary site is a gravel pit/field about 1 mile west of the Recreation Complex on the south side if Central Ave.
+The secondary site is a gravel pit/field about 1 mile west of the Recreation Complex on the south side of Central Ave.
 Look for a Hawk Watch sign near the location to turn off West Central Ave.

-Fall Raptor Watch
+Fall Raptor Watch Count Sites

 Enjoy a slow and scenic drive for approximately 1 mile.
 The hawk counters are on the north side of the road.

-Spring and Fall Waterbird Count
+Spring and Fall Waterbird Count Sites

-The waterbird counts are conducted in both spring and fall from McGulpin Point.
-From Mackinaw City take W. Central Ave west for 2.4 miles.
+McGulpin Point: From Mackinaw City take W. Central Ave west for 2.4 miles.
 It will end at an intersection with Headlands Road.
 Turn right and drive a half mile until you reach the lake.
 There will be a parking area on your left.
 The counter is usually on the beach just to the right of the parking area.